Art forgery: Artists

 Strand von Ste.
 Adresse, 1863, a genuine original painting by Johan Barthold Jongkind.

 Skating in Holland, 1890–1900, signed "Jongkind" in the lower left hand corner, actually forged by an unknown painter.

 Signatures from the two works shown to the left.
 Top: authentic Jongkind, bottom: signature on forgery.

 Das Leben ist schön, sculpture by "Leonardo Rossi", a fake name often used for plagiarized bronzes.

 An art forger must be at least somewhat proficient in the type of art he is trying to imitate.
 Many forgers were once fledgling artists who tried, unsuccessfully, to break into the market, eventually resorting to forgery.
-Sometimes, an original item is borrowed or stolen from the owner in order to create a copy.
+Sometimes, an original item is borrowed or stolen from the owner to create a copy.
 The forger will then return the copy to the owner, keeping the original for himself.
 In 1799, a self-portrait by Albrecht Dürer which had hung in the Nuremberg Town Hall since the 16th century, was loaned to Abraham Wolfgang Küfner.
 The painter made a copy of the original and returned the copy in place of the original.
 The forgery was discovered in 1805, when the original came up for auction and was purchased for the royal collection.

 Although many art forgers reproduce works solely for money, some have claimed that they have created forgeries to expose the credulity and snobbishness of the art world.
 Essentially the artists claim, usually after they have been caught, that they have performed only "hoaxes of exposure".

 Some exposed forgers have later sold their reproductions honestly, by attributing them as copies, and some have actually gained enough notoriety to become famous in their own right.
 Forgeries painted by the late Elmyr de Hory, featured in the film F for Fake directed by Orson Welles, have become so valuable that forged de Horys have appeared on the market.